Ernst Busch (field marshal)

-Life

-Early life and World War I
+Early life

 Busch was born on 6 July 1885 at Essen in the Ruhr district of Germany.
 In 1904, having graduated from the Gross Lichterfelde Cadet Academy, he joined the Imperial Army as a Fahnenjunker (officer cadet).
 He was initially posted to the Westphalian 13th Infantry Regiment but was later assigned to the 57th Infantry Regiment, in which he was commissioned a Leutnant (second lieutenant).
 In 1913, he was promoted to Oberleutnant (first lieutenant) and received further training at the War Academy.

+World War I

 During World War I, Busch served mostly on the Western Front, initially as a company commander.
 Within months of the beginning of the war, he had been awarded both the first and second classes of the Iron Cross.
 In 1915, he was promoted to Hauptmann (captain) and then appointed a battalion commander in the 56th Infantry Regiment.
 He fought in several battles across the Artois, Flanders, and Champagne sectors of the front.
 He was awarded the Knight's Cross of the Royal House Order of Hohenzollern with Swords in 1917 and the following year received the Pour le Mérite.